shovansarkarece/css/Grid/grid.md

 #### 4)Grid Lines and Tracks: */

-/* Grid lines are the dividing lines between columns and rows. */ /* Tracks are the spaces between grid lines where content can be placed. */ /* You can name grid lines and tracks for better organization. */
+- **Grid lines are the dividing lines between columns and rows.**
+- **Tracks are the spaces between grid lines where content can be placed.**
+- **You can name grid lines and tracks for better organization.**

 /*?
 5. Placing Grid Items: */